diegogzorrilla/i3config/README.md

+NOT MANTAINED ANYMORE.
+I'M MOVING TO SWAY (WAYLAND).
+I'LL PUBLISH ABOUT THAT SOME TIME IN THE FUTURE.

 # i3config

 i3 WM config file with adjustments.
 All changes to the original code are located at the beginning of the file.